ECLabs/Eaton-Feeder/README.md

 $GOPATH/bin/Eaton-Feeder -produce=true -interval=-1
 ```

 The program operates sightly differently when it's a consumer.
 It will stay running indefinitely since the client needs to always be ready for new messages.
-To ensure that it is always running, you can install monit and have a script similar to the following to keep try of the process id:
+To ensure that it is always running, you can install monit and have a script similar to the following to keep track of the process id:

 ```
 #!/bin/sh